New S.C. park celebrates local culture with buildings that echo lowcountry style

 The park’s three buildings face onto an elliptical, open grassy space, and their similarly gabled roofs help tie them together.
 Designed by Columbia, S.C.’s Watson Tate Savory Architects (which has since merged with McMillan Pazdan Smith), their façades feature weathered gray wood, Savannah gray brick and the oyster-shell-based tabby stucco common to the region.

 For the standing-seam roofs, the architects turned to Petersen’s PAC-CLAD line of products, specifying 18,500 sq. ft. of the company’s Tite-Loc Plus panels, fabricated from .040-gauge aluminum in a Zinc finish.
+The material was installed by Southern Roof & Wood Care in Hardeeville, S.C., and supplied by distributor CRS in Savannah, Ga.
 Aluminum was the logical choice given the exposure to salt spray.
 And the choice of Tite-Loc Plus, versus standard Tite-Loc panels, also recognizes the challenges of a coastal location.
 These panels are field-seamed to a 180° lock instead of the standard 90°, providing more protection against the hurricane-force winds that can batter the barrier island on which Hilton Head is located.